 In 2016 alone, marketing departments will spend over $25 billion boosting their technology stacks.
 That estimate comes from the advisory firm IDC, which is projecting a compound annual growth rate of 12.4 percent until 2018 for the marketing technology space.

 Martech is, indeed, already big business.
 VentureBeat claims that the space has received $134 billion in funding in the past five years and now employs 300,000 people.
 Almost 30 martech firms are valued at over $1 billion.
-And, as we reveal in the new ebook The Enterprise Guide to Marketing Technology, the industry is only becoming more crowded as new tools emerge in the marketing universe.
+The industry is only becoming more crowded as new tools emerge in the marketing universe.

 These mind-blowing numbers raise an important question: what will CMOs see in the martech landscape soon?
 Should marketers, for instance, expect consolidation in the space, or is the marketplace only about to get more crowded?
 Additionally, what existing and new categories should marketers pay attention to?